sagar87/tensorsignatures/docs/tutorials.rst

 .. figure::  images/first_run_signatures.png
    :align:   center

-*Hint:* Compare inferred signatures with the ones we used to generate the data which you can restore with :code:`ts.TensorSignatureData(seed=573, rank=5, samples=100, dimensions=[6, 4], mutations=1000)`.
-Refer to the "Understanding the SNV count tensor" tutorial to find out how access the signatures of the created dataset.
+*Hint:* Compare inferred signatures with the ones we used to generate the data, which you can restore with :code:`ts.TensorSignatureData(seed=573, rank=5, samples=100, dimensions=[6, 4], mutations=1000)`.
+Refer to the "Understanding the SNV count tensor" tutorial to find out how access the signatures of the created dataset object.

+To inspect the parameters :code:`a`, :code:`b`, :code:`k0` and :code:`k1` we use the :code:`ts.heatmap function`.

+>>> ts.heatmap(tsinit.b[..., 0])

+Note that we index the zeroth position of the :code:`b` array.
+By convention, we store different tensorsignature initializations in the last dimenions of the respective parameter array.
+This may seem at this point trivial as we have created a only a single initialization yet, but will make more sense when we create more initializations in later sections.